-Herbal remedies and aromatherapy have been used for centuries to help people feel and sleep better.
-Chamomile, a white, daisy-like flower, is one of the most popular herbs for a variety of reasons.
+If you’re searching for a natural sleep remedy to help you fall asleep faster and stay asleep longer, it might be time to take a second look at an herb that’s been used for centuries.
+Chamomile, a white, daisy-like flower, is one of the most popular “sleep” herbs – but it also has anti-inflammatory and anti-bacterial properties.
 It’s been used for everything from treating chest colds to a sleep aid to soothing an upset stomach to fighting infection in slow-healing wounds.
-You can buy chamomile as dried flower heads, an infusion (tea), liquid extract, tinctures (concentrated in alcohol) and in creams and ointments.

-For centuries, many different cultures have use chamomile for its healing and sedative powers.
+Since ancient times, different cultures have used chamomile for its healing and sedative powers.
 The Egyptians dedicated the herb to the sun and worshiped it above all other herbs for its healing powers.
 Hieroglyphic records also show that it was used cosmetically for at least 2,000 years.
 Greek physicians prescribed it for fevers and female disorders.
-Read more at CloverLeafFarmHerbs.com

-Brewing chamomile tea is similar to any other herbal tisane – simple with delicious, healthy results.
-This chamomile tea recipe can be prepared with a chamomile teabag, loose-leaf chamomile tea, or loose, dried chamomile blossoms.
+Regulated or not, chamomile is considered a very mild herb and because it doesn’t have caffeine, it’s a good pre-bedtime drink.
+Brewing chamomile tea is similar to any other herbal tisane.
+This chamomile tea recipe can be prepared with a chamomile tea bag, loose-leaf chamomile tea, or loose, dried chamomile blossoms.
 You’ll need:

 - 8 oz. (about 250 ml) boiling water